Publications

 Going Private: A Reasoned Response to Sarbanes-Oxley

-Marc was an early and vocal critic of the Sarbanes-Oxley Act, particularly its adverse impact on mid-cap and smaller public issuers.
-He advocated for rules sharply differentiating reporting and disclosure obligations for issuers based on either their market-cap or revenues.
+Marc was an early, prominent critic of the Sarbanes-Oxley Act.
+He advocated for rules sharply differentiating reporting and disclosure obligations for smaller issuers based on market-cap or revenues.
 The SEC published both articles on its website.

 M&A and Venture Capital